Terry Butcher: Scotland national team

-Inverness
+Inverness Caledonian Thistle

-On 27 January 2009, Butcher was appointed manager of Inverness Caledonian Thistle, signing an 18-month contract.
+On 27 January 2009, Butcher was appointed manager of Inverness Caledonian Thistle, signing an 18-month contract while also continuing his role as assistant manager to George Burley for the Scotland national team.
 Butcher was joined in Inverness by Maurice Malpas as his assistant manager.
 In May 2009, Inverness were relegated from the Scottish Premier League.

 After a bad start to the 2009–10 First Division league campaign, Butcher managed to turn things around for Inverness.
 By the end of March, Butcher had guided his club from 16 points behind league leaders Dundee, to four points ahead and top of the Scottish First Division.
 He was awarded the "Irn Bru Phenomenal" manager of the month award for March.
 Inverness won the Irn Bru First Division on 21 April after Dundee were beaten 1–0 by Raith Rovers clinching Inverness's return to the Scottish Premier League.
+As of 2025, Butcher was the last manager in the club to lead the team to promotion.

 As part of the push for promotion in 2009–10, ICT went on an unbeaten away run in the league that continued through the entire 2010 calendar year, culminating in a 1–1 draw against Hearts at Tynecastle on 18 December.
 In April 2010 his contract was extended to the end of the 2011–12 season.
 In the SPL 2010–11 season, the club finished seventh, only narrowly missing out on a top six finish.
 Butcher was inducted to the Scottish Football Hall of Fame in November 2011.

-In the 2012–13 season Butcher received a Manager of a month award for a second time in November, along with two Inverness players Aaron Doran and Billy McKay, having receiving it for October in the 2010–11 season.
+In the 2012–13 season Butcher received a manager of the month award for a second time in November, along with two Inverness players Aaron Doran and Billy McKay, having receiving it for October in the 2010–11 season.
 This was explained due to winning three matches (including away to Celtic) and drawing another, despite the other fixture in the month being a 5–1 defeat to Motherwell and he led the club into second place by the end of 2012.
 Butcher expressed his delight with the club staying in second place and also his pleasure with the defenders, who were becoming more prominent than his free-scoring forward line.

 In January 2013, Butcher rejected an offer to manage Barnsley, having been linked to succeed Keith Hill.
 After rejecting Barnsley, Butcher explained that one of his reasons for staying was his belief that the club could make history and that he was happy to continue his stay in Scotland.
 His decision to stay was greeted with relief by defender Daniel Devine, who had signed for the club earlier that month.

 Butcher's efforts in guiding Inverness to their top six finish were recognised when he was nominated in the four-man shortlist for PFA Scotland Manager of the Year.